ripienaar/free-for-dev/README.md

 ### PaaS

-  * [tutum.co](https://tutum.co/) — The Docker Platform for Dev and Ops, Build, deploy, and manage your apps across any cloud, free while in beta and free developer plan when tutum will be production ready
+  * [tutum.co](https://tutum.co/) — The Docker Platform for Dev and Ops, build, deploy, and manage your apps across any cloud, free while in beta and free developer plan when tutum will be production ready

 ## Vagrant Related
 ### Vagrant Box Indexes